Gimly-Blockchain/eosio-did-resolver/README.md

 import { Resolver } from 'did-resolver'
 import { getResolver } from 'eosio-did-resolver'

-// You can set an API endpoint to be used by the web3 provider const providerConfig = { apiUrl: 'https://eos.greymass.com' }
+// You can set an API endpoint to be used by the API service const providerConfig = { apiUrl: 'https://eos.greymass.com' }

 // getResolver will return an object with a key/value pair of { "eos": resolver } where resolver is a function used by the generic did resolver.